 ASP.NET Core is an alternative to ASP.NET.
 See the guidance on how to choose between ASP.NET and ASP.NET Core.

-Visual Studio Community 2017, a free IDE for ASP.NET on Windows.
+Install Visual Studio 2019 Community edition, a free IDE for ASP.NET on Windows.

 Websites and web applications

 ASP.NET offers three frameworks for creating web applications: Web Forms, ASP.NET MVC, and ASP.NET Web Pages.
 All three frameworks are stable and mature, and you can create great web applications with any of them.
 No matter what framework you choose, you will get all the benefits and features of ASP.NET everywhere.